leandrocostam/cka-preparation-guide/README.md

 kubectl run nginx --image=nginx --restart=Never --dry-run=client -o yaml
 ```

-Create resources using kubectl + stdin instead of creating them from manifest files.
+Create resources using kubectl + stdin (heredoc) instead of creating them from manifest files.
 It helps a lot and saves time.
 You can use the output of the command above and modify as required:

 ```shell
 cat <<EOF | kubectl create -f -